mqtthiqs/at-doc/docs/atelier/getting-started.md

 Once satisfied with the result, either save the patch (_File > Save_) or record an audio file in real time by clicking the "Record" button in the bottom right corner.
-The recording has as many channels as the number of outputs and is 32 bits floating point, so you don't have to worry about clipping.
+The recording has as many channels as the number of outputs configured and is 32 bits floating point, so you don't have to worry about clipping.

 The resulting file will be saved on the desktop by default, or in the current patch's directory.
 Click the "Burger" button to view all recordings and modify the destination directory.

 !!! note

-    In the file list popup, files can be dragged e.g. to your DAW's window for editing, or directly in the _Atelier_ window (processor row), which makes a new instance of _Play_.
-Perfect for on-the-fly resampling.
+    In the recorded file list popup, files can be dragged e.g. to your DAW's window, or directly in the _Atelier_ window (processor row), which makes a new instance of _Play_.
+Perfect for on-the-fly resampling!

 Happy patching!